I love bread. A good bread I mean 🙂 it’s the basic food since always, and it can enhance whatever you eat next to eat.

 So after checking several recipes on some of the best forums/websites/magazines of my country (Italy) I decided that one of the easiest ways to begin was probably this type of bread (actually I had saved many recipes long ago on my computer, waiting for the “inspiration” 😀 ).
 The Tuscan bread traditionally is made without salt, but I prefer to have it so I added 10 grams.

 I selected few recipes that in my opinion looked better than others and then I combined some of those and modified something according to some other theoretical things: I like to do this game 🙂 but consider that every flour is different so some details cannot be the same in every single case, for example the quantity of water could vary a bit, that’s why it’s important to find a good flour and then keep using that.

-I finally decided to do it now because this week I couldn’t go to my usual favorite bakeries, and the only acceptable baker in the surroundings is in holiday….so the only options are uneatable and terrible so-called breads which are like chewing gums, look awful, plenty of additives (up to 10-20 “ingredients”!) and one day after you can throw them away.
+I finally decided to do it now because this week I couldn’t go to my usual favorite bakeries, and the only acceptable baker in the surroundings is in holiday….so the only options are uneatable and terrible so-called breads which are like chewing gums, look awful, plenty of additives and one day later you can throw them away.
 In few words it was the perfect week to start 😀

 It’s a long process, but at least I’m already used to this kind of work on the Pizza (and this probably helped me a lot to obtain a very good result already in this very first try) 🙂 but it’s absolutely worth it.
 In the past bakers were famous not to sleep in the night, do you remember that? 🙂 the fact that nowadays a lot of the commercial breads are made very fast with pre-prepared and even frozen bases it doesn’t change the fact that to make a real good bread you need time, knowledge, good ingredients and patience 😉